seanblanchfield/blog/current/_posts/2022-05-12-configuring-ezviz-db1-doorbell-homeassistant.md

 {: .callout }
 > **How to share a device between Guarding Vision and RCA Security.**
 >
 > I initially had difficulty sharing the doorbell between these two apps, but found one path that worked.
 Basically, you must first share the device from *Guarding Vision* to *Hik-Connect*.
 As soon as it is shared with *Hik-Connec*t it will appear in *RCA Security* too.
 To perform the share, start in *Guarding Vision*, click the sharing icon on the device, "Share with User", then "Share via QR Code".
-Take a screenshot of that QR code and put it somewhere you can scan with your phone camera (e.g., send to anothe phone, desktop or printer).
+Take a screenshot of that QR code and put it somewhere you can scan with your phone camera (e.g., send to another phone, desktop or printer).
 Then from the *Hik-Connect* app, choose "Add Device", and scan the QR code.
 This will apply for sharing, and will send a notification to *Guarding Vision*.
 As soon as you approve that notification, you should have access to the doorbell from both apps (and you can uninstall *Hik-Connect* at this point if you like).

 ---